 What is a Final Salary Pension Transfer?

-A final salary pension transfer is where you agree to leave your employer’s defined benefit scheme in exchange for a cash lump.
+When you transfer a defined benefit scheme, you agree to leave your employer’s arrangement in exchange for a cash lump sum.
 By transferring, you give up a guaranteed income for life and any other benefits you would have been entitled to under the scheme.

 This cash lump sum is known as the scheme’s cash equivalent transfer value (CETV).
 The CETV represents the expected cost of providing the member’s benefits within the scheme and therefore requires certain assumptions to be made about the future of the member and their benefits.